Right To Play in Mali

 - 25% of children aged 5 to 14 are involved in some form of work.

 To promote early reading, we and our partners have developed materials for children in grades 1 to 4 that are in line with the requirements of the national curriculum.
 We also establish after-school reading clubs that help early learners develop reading skills and provide homework support and supplementary reading activities.
-In 2019, close to 65,000 children participated in 185 reading clubs.
+In 2022, 25495 children participated in supplemental reading activities.

 In the District of Bamako, we have led a massive effort to mobilize communities to identify out-of-school children and provide them with the means to enroll and stay in school.
 We have provided school supplies, assisted children to register and obtain their birth certificates where necessary, and supported them through intensive remedial courses that help them enter or re-enter school at an age-appropriate grade.